|

 was no way I was interested.
 Due to my

-sense of inferiority, I was already fearful
+sense of inferiority, I had yet to work up

-flawless debutantes for a date.
+classmates for a date.
 A

 serious case of teenage acne put a swift end

-to any remaining courage.
+to any chance of changing my mind.
 Given that I

 never